 My sweater pumpkin craft is a fun way to give a pumpkin, that may not fit your decor, an easy makeover.
 I like to keep these neutral pumpkins set out for the entire Fall season.

 Pillows are an excellent way to recycle old sweaters.
 In fact, this is probably how I will use up the majority of my sweaters.
 I keep seeing them at stores like Pottery Barn costing a lot more than what I can whip one up for!
 For this one, I used a sweater for the back and 3/4 of the front.
 It is more decorative and not so much cuddly.
-A straight sweater pillow would be quick and easy.
+Who says you can’t get creative with a pillow!

 Coffee cozies make a fun gift item and they are also super easy to make.
 I made this coffee sleeve with a little trim detail but you could also do it even easier by just folding the sweater under at the bottom and using fabric glue like for the candle holder craft.